dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Create the new sample data tarball.

-**ONLY RUN THE COMMAND THAT IS APPROPRIATE TO YOUR USE CASE.
+**ONLY RUN THE COMMAND THAT IS APPROPRIATE TO THE USE CASE.
 READ CAREFULLY!**

 **CONDITION 1:** Model Application Use Case Example::